 Software uninstalls that haven’t been allowed to finish, or were not coded properly by the programmers, may also leave behind registry keys.
-Sometimes, if you try manually removing a package without using the uninstall program, registry keys that refer to files which don’t exist anymore may remain.
+Sometimes, if you try manually removing a package without using the uninstall program, registry keys that refer to files that don’t exist anymore may remain.

 Again, in most cases, these will be harmless and in the scheme of things, from the hundreds of thousands of keys in the registry, pretty insignificant too.

 How To Clean Registry On Your Windows OS

 Sometimes, a build-up of invalid entries in the registry can lead to a potential decrease in the performance of your PC.

 If your system keeps generating error messages or certain programs are failing to function, it may result in your system crashing and being unstable.

 There can be certain circumstances where you have tried installing a program that hasn’t worked very well and it doesn’t completely uninstall itself.

 If you have tried everything else, then maybe you will want to clean your registry.

 Just be warned that even the simplest of mistakes can result in a major system failure, due to the delicate nature of the registry.